 Dorm accommodation: we also have very limited 4-bedded and 10-bedded dorm packages on all weekends and mid-week at Thalkirchen from just £60pppn.
 You have to book early to secure one of these beds.
 Each dorm is equipped with bunk beds, with a clean cover sheet and your own personal locker.
 You must bring your own bedding - sleeping bag, pillow or blankets, plus towel and toiletries.
 Also a padlock for your locker.
 All dorms have a free access system.

 To make a booking, call our office or book online through the website.
-We will require a non-refundable £50 deposit for all Oktoberfest tours.
+We will require a non-refundable £50 deposit (£25 for camping/dorm accommodation bookings) for all Oktoberfest tours.

-You can either drop by our office and pay in person or pay by credit card or UK debit card over the phone, or via the secure page on our website, or transfer funds directly to our bank account.
-Please note the credit card payments incur a 2.5 % charge.
-Full payment for our hotel tours is due 18th July and camping tours is due by noon on 18th August.
+Full payment for our hotel tours is due 16th July and camping tours is due by noon on 16th August.
 All deposits are non-refundable, and bookings are not transferable.
 Our booking conditions outline refunds payable on cancellations.

-We take arrivals on all days of the fest at Campingplatz Thalkirchen - we are totally flexible.
-Accommodation can be booked between the Thursday 14th of September 2017 up until Wednesday 4th of October - meaning 3rd of October is the last possible night you can camp with us.
+We take arrivals on all days of the Oktoberfest at Campingplatz Thalkirchen - we are totally flexible.
+Accommodation can be booked between the Thursday, 19th of September up until departure on Monday, 7th of October 2018 - meaning the night of 6th of October (Sunday) is the last night you can stay at the campground with us.
 We are totally flexible with camping dates, although there is a two night minimum stay.
-Camping special offer: book 3 nights and stay the 4th night for free.
+Camping special offer: book 3 nights and stay the 4th night for free!

 For those on coach/camping tours our price includes return coach transport from London to Munich and ferry crossings.
-At camping Thalkirchen we provide hot breakfast, excursions to Dachau concentration camp and Andechs Monastery (and a day tour to Austria for 7-day passengers), pre-erected tents, transport to the Beerfest, Munich maps and the services of PP crew.
+At camping Thalkirchen we provide hot breakfast, excursions to Dachau concentration camp and Andechs Monastery, pre-erected tents, transport to the Beerfest, Munich maps and the services of PP crew.
 Basically all you have to budget on is your meals (apart from breakfast) and your drinking money!

 For the ones doing accommodation only, you make your own way to your accommodation/campsite.
 A detailed information pack containing maps and directions will be supplied, and camp passengers will be met at Thalkirchen by a PP rep. All of our hotels include breakfast except our hostel.
 Once there, hotel passengers are free to enjoy the fest on their own.
 Camping passengers enjoy all the same facilities, transport and tours on offer as our coach passengers.